Water Quality District

 Mercury-containing thermostats are accepted at Ace Hardware or the County Environmental Health Office (301 W. Alder, 2nd Floor) free for recycling.

 Waste Oil & Antifreeze will be accepted at Haz Waste Days at no cost (up to 15 gal.).
-Oily Waste Processors will be on site to collect this year.
 Emerald Services will NOT be collecting for this event.

-- Allied Waste will take up to 2 gal. of waste oil per weekly pickup from most single family residences* for free, if left at curbside with trash, in clear milk jugs with lids.
+- Republic Services (formerly Allied Waste) will take up to 2 gal. of waste oil per weekly pickup from most single family residences* for free, if left at curbside with trash, in clear milk jugs with lids.

-- *If you are on a route with the new automated trucks you can bring your milk jugs of oil to the Allied Waste office on Rodgers St.
+- *If you are on a route with the new automated trucks you can bring your milk jugs of oil to the Republic Services office on Rodgers St.